YevgeniyEngineer/LiDAR-Processing-V2/README.md

 There are three main types of simple polygons considered:

 - Convex hull (Andrew's Monotone Chain) [Implemented]
-- Oriented bounding box (Rotating Calipers and Principal Component Analysis) [Implemented]
+- Oriented bounding box (Rotating Calipers with Shamos acceleration and Principal Component Analysis) [Implemented]
 - Concave hull (X-Shape Concave Hull) [Not implemented]

 The simplified obstacle contours can be used for: